 Commoners let their pigs loose on the Forest to hoover up fallen acorns which are poisonous to ponies and cattle and can cause internal bleeding and death.
 The pigs also eat beech mast, crab apples and anything else they can find.

-The exact dates are decided by the Verderers and the Forestry Commission according to seasonal variations.
+The exact dates are decided by the Verderers and Forestry England according to seasonal variations.
 For example, the ‘pannage’ season, as it is known, can start towards the end of September and extend to the end of December because of a glut of acorns.

 Pannage is also known as ‘common of mast’, one of the common rights attached to various properties in and around the New Forest that allows commoners to graze their pigs on the Forest.
 Traditionally pannage enabled commoners to fatten their pigs for slaughter and salting in the winter.